PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is `_optimize_transpose_add_concat_const_suffix_nhwc_chains`: add a dedicated compact success/rejection corpus before its mechanical extraction from the central lowerer.
+  The immediate next unit is the characterized `_optimize_transpose_add_concat_const_suffix_nhwc_chains`: move it mechanically to a focused pass-family module, prove AST identity, and retain all five raw production positions until indexed migration.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo